-In our search, we have found one breast center in AZ that specializes only in muscle sparing flaps, breast reconstruction after a mastectomy, breast reconstruction during the mastectomy, AND they're staffed by two local certified microsurgeons.
-This is a great leap forward and stride for the state of Arizona! https://www.youtube.com/watch?v=W5FZixCqK1U
+In our search, we have found 2 surgeons in AZ that specialize only in muscle sparing flaps, breast reconstruction after a mastectomy, breast reconstruction during the mastectomy, AND they're both local board certified microsurgeons.
+This is a great leap forward and stride for the state of Arizona!

 When we talked with the surgeons as well as the staff, they were very friendly and knowledgeable.
 They spoke with us to show us how important is it that women see the correct surgeon for their procedure.
 Being that reconstruction is covered by insurance, they may as well get the best possible procedure available to produce the best shape, look, feel, and not sacrifice their core strength muscles from more dated approaches.

 The Basics of Modern Breast Reconstruction Plastic Surgery

-Thanks to the Phoenix plastic surgery facility Elite Plastic Surgery– many women who have had mastectomy have an option to get their breast rebuilt in AZ.
+Thanks to the Phoenix plastic surgery facility – many women who have had mastectomy have an option to get their breast rebuilt in AZ.
 Breast reconstruction surgery – which may be done at the same time as the mastectomy or much later – aims to restore the shape, volume, and look of the breast.
 Reconstructive surgery can help women restore their self-confidence after the devastation of a cancer diagnosis.